-- Please include a one to three page overview of the educational model as background context for evaluators.
-The overview will not be assessed using evaluation criteria, aside from meeting the requirement for submission.
+- Please include an overview of the educational model.
 It should address, but is not limited to, the following topics:

 - School mission, vision, and educational philosophy;

 - Description of school culture;

 - o Curriculum and instructional approach; and

 - Key, non-negotiable model features.

-- Indicate whether the proposed new school(s) will adopt the same policies and practices as existing schools in the network related to the topics below.
-If the proposed new school model will differ from existing schools, highlight the key distinctions in the areas below.
-If specific policies or practices still need to be developed for the new school(s), include a timeline with clear tasks, owners, and deliverables for that topic.
-(Responses should be no more than one to three paragraphs per topic.
-If the new school will follow the same practice or policy, simply state that there will be no change.)
+- Indicate whether the proposed new school(s) will adopt the same policies and

+practices as existing schools in the network related to the topics below.
+If the

+proposed new school model will differ from existing schools, highlight the key

+distinctions in the areas below.
+If specific policies or practices still need to be

+developed for the new school(s), include a timeline with clear tasks, owners, and

+deliverables for that topic.
+(Responses should be no more than one to three

+paragraphs per topic.
+If the new school will follow the same practice or policy, simply

+state that there will be no change.)

-- Calendar and schedule;
+- o Calendar and schedule;

 - School culture;

 - Discipline policy;

-- o Promotion and graduation policy; and
+- Promotion and graduation policy; and

 - Programs to address the needs of:

 - At-risk students:

 - Students who require remediation;

 - Diverse learners;

 - English learners;

 - Gifted and advanced students;

 - Professional development;

 - Instructional leadership roles;

 - Teacher and school leader evaluation policies;

 - Hiring processes (including qualifications and responsibilities for instructional and administrative staff);

 - Personnel policies;

-- Food services; and
+- Food services: and

 - Financial controls.